 Also, when an adolescent moves out of Minnesota his or her MIIC record may not be updated and the adolescent would still be included in the denominator used to calculate the proportion of adolescents receiving immunization.

-Finally, data exchange with border state immunization information systems is currently limited to Wisconsin.
-Vaccinations received in Wisconsin by Minnesota residents are in MIIC but there is no similar data exchange with North Dakota, South Dakota, or Iowa at this time.
+Finally, data exchange with border state immunization information systems is currently limited to Wisconsin and North Dakota.
+Vaccinations received in Wisconsin by Minnesota residents are in MIIC but there is no similar data exchange with South Dakota or Iowa at this time.